 Many of the IPPC’s previous predictions have underestimated the speed and severity of climate change.
-One Harvard-based study also released in 2018 estimated that the deadline may be five years.
-A number of prominent European climate researchers raised the fear that we have already passed the tipping point for runaway climate change, as feedback loops such as the melting of polar ice accelerate.
+One Harvard-based study also released in 2018 estimated that the deadline for needed action was perhaps only five years.
+A number of prominent European climate researchers recently raised the fear that we have already passed the tipping point for runaway climate change, as feedback loops such as the melting of polar ice accelerate.
 13,000 researchers signed a statement warning that we are rapidly running out of time to avoid such tipping points.

-The climate clock says we now have 7 years left before our present rate of greenhouse emissions exceed the limit of emissions that pushes us past global warming of 1.5 degree Celsius.
+The climate clock says we now have 7 years left before our present rate of greenhouse emissions exceeds the limit of emissions that pushes us past global warming of 1.5 degree Celsius.

-Some scientists have raised the possibility of human extinction.
-We are in the midst of the sixth mass extinction of species , which continues to accelerate.
+Some scientists have even raised the possibility of human extinction.
+We are in the midst of the sixth mass extinction of species, which continues to accelerate.
 Insects and pollinators are rapidly disappearing.
 Other species on which humans are dependent for survival — such as phytoplankton, which produce half or more of the world’s oxygen — are rapidly dying off.
 Unlike previous extinction events caused by natural phenomena, this extinction is driven by human activity, especially the unsustainable use of land, water and energy use, and climate change.
 30% of all land that sustains biodiversity has been converted for food production.
-Agriculture is responsible for 80% of global deforestation and accounts for 70% of the planet’s freshwater use, driving the loss of habitat many species.
+Agriculture is responsible for 80% of global deforestation and accounts for 70% of the planet’s freshwater use, driving the loss of habitat that affect many species.